 - Husband has an arduous job and can only take a couple weeks of parental leave.

-- She suffered through several weeks of postpartum depression after her first pregnancy, and expects to suffer through postpartum depression again.
+- Suffered through several weeks of postpartum depression after her first pregnancy.
+Expects to suffer through postpartum depression again.

 - She went through a difficult birth with her first that required post-op treatment and extra bed rest.

-- She is 40 years old and has lost energy and strength.
+- At 40 years old, she has lost energy and strength.

 - Her husband is now 45 years old and also doesn't have the same amount of energy as when their first was born.

 - If there's one time to spend money on an easier life, the fourth trimester is it.
 Don't let honor and pride get in the way of a better life.

 Their main benefits of hiring childcare help are: